-It’s never too late to start your email list
+It’s never too late to start building your email list

 With all the furore around GDPR, you may wonder if an email list is more trouble than it’s worth.
 Paid advertising is more accessible than ever.
 You can embrace opportunities to advertise on Facebook, Twitter, Instagram and Pinterest.
 And if your potential customers have inboxes groaning under the weight of their subscriptions?
 You may think it’s too late to start an email list.